-In studying highly contemporary social issues and debates, the work of Social Policy degree students makes connections with and is firmly anchored in the current work of a range of agencies and professions.
+With an emphasis on examining contemporary social issues and questions your Social Policy degree makes strong connections with the work of a very wide range of employers and key professions.
 Our graduates have pursued careers in a wide range of areas, for example:

-Voluntary Organisations and Social Enterprises
+- Voluntary Organisations and Social Enterprises

-Advice Work and Law
+- Advice Work and Law

-Journalism and Think Tanks
+- Journalism and Think Tanks

-The Civil Service
+- The Civil Service

-Leisure and Sports Management
+- Leisure and Sports Management

-Human Resource Management
+- Human Resource Management

-Work with Children and Young People
+- Work with Children and Young People

 Preparation for your career should be one of the first things you think about as you start university.
 Whether you have a clear idea of where your future aspirations lie or want to consider the broad range of opportunities available once you have a Birmingham degree, our Careers Network can help you achieve your goal.